codeBaron66/jw-player/README.md

 # jw-player

-Basic setting up JW Player using the HTML player script tag and basic JavaScript commands for selecting media and customizing player parameters.
+Basic setting up of JW Player using the HTML player script tag and basic JavaScript commands for selecting media and customizing player parameters.